The Social Dimensions of Scientific Knowledge

 - Related Entries

 Philosophers who study the social character of scientific knowledge can trace their lineage at least as far as John Stuart Mill.
-Mill, Charles Sanders Peirce, and Karl Popper all took some type of critical interaction as central to the validation of knowledge claims.
+Mill, Charles Sanders Peirce, and Karl Popper all took some type of critical interaction among persons as central to the validation of knowledge claims.

-Peirce's contribution to the social epistemology of science is commonly taken to be his consensual theory of truth: “The opinion which is fated to be ultimately agreed to by all who investigate is what we mean by truth, and the object represented is the real.”
-(Peirce 1878, 133) While often read as meaning that the truth is whatever the community of inquirers converges on in the long run, the notion in turn is interpretable as meaning more precisely either that truth (and “the real”) depends on the agreement of the community of inquirers or that it is the effect of the real that it will in the end produce agreement among inquirers.
+Peirce’s contribution to the social epistemology of science is commonly taken to be his consensual theory of truth: “The opinion which is fated to be ultimately agreed to by all who investigate is what we mean by truth, and the object represented is the real.”
+(Peirce 1878, 133) While often read as meaning that the truth is whatever the community of inquirers converges on in the long run, the notion is interpretable as meaning more precisely either that truth (and “the real”) depends on the agreement of the community of inquirers or that it is an effect of the real that it will in the end produce agreement among inquirers.
 Whatever the correct reading of this particular statement, Peirce elsewhere makes it clear that, in his view, truth is both attainable and beyond the reach of any individual.
 “We individually cannot hope to attain the ultimate philosophy which we pursue; we can only seek it for the community of philosophers.”
 (Peirce 1868, 40).
 Peirce puts great stock in instigating doubt and critical interaction as means to knowledge.
 Thus, whether his theory of truth is consensualist or realist, his view of the practices by which we attain it grants a central place to dialogue and social interaction.

-John Hardwig (1985) articulated one philosophical dilemma posed by such large teams of researchers.
+John Hardwig (1985) articulated one philosophical dilemma posed by large teams of researchers.
 Each member or subgroup participating in such a project is required because each has a crucial bit of expertise not possessed by any other member or subgroup.
 This may be knowledge of a part of the instrumentation, the ability to perform a certain kind of calculation, the ability to make a certain kind of measurement or observation.
-The other members are not in a position to evaluate the results of other members' work, and hence, all must take one anothers' results on trust.
+The other members are not in a position to evaluate the results of other members’ work, and hence, all must take one anothers’ results on trust.
 The consequence is an experimental result, (for example, the measurement of a property such as the decay rate or spin of a given particle) the evidence for which is not fully understood by any single participant in the experiment.
 This leads Hardwig to ask two questions, one about the evidential status of testimony, and one about the nature of the knowing subject in these cases.
 With respect to the latter, Hardwig says that either the group as a whole, but no single member, knows or it is possible to know vicariously.
 Neither of these is palatable to him.
 Talking about the group or the community knowing smacks of superorganisms and transcendent entities and Hardwig shrinks from that solution.
 Vicarious knowledge, knowing without oneself possessing the evidence for the truth of what one knows, requires, according to Hardwig, too much of a departure from our ordinary concepts of knowledge.

 A number of philosophers have recently offered alternative analyses focusing on one or another element in the problem.
 Some argue that testimony by a qualified expert is itself evidential, (Schmitt 1988), others that the expert’s evidence constitutes good reason for, but is not itself evidential for the recipient of testimony (Hardwig 1985, 1988), others that what is transmitted in testimony is knowledge and not just propositional content and thus the question of the kind of reason a recipient of testimony has is not to the point (Welbourne 1981).